 Some plans require authorizations.
-We encourage all patients to check the infertility benefits under your specific plan.
-Our participation with their insurance does not guarantee coverage for our services.
+We encourage all patients to check the infertility benefits under your specific plan as well as confirm in-network status.
+Our participation with your insurance does not guarantee coverage for our services.

 *For Ohio patients, we do participate with Medical Mutual of Ohio if your insurance card says Cofinity on the back of it.